Curl Leaf Mahogany

 The wood of curlleaf mountain mahogany is so hard and dense that it will not float.
 It provides excellent fuel, producing intense heat and burning for long periods.
 Because curlleaf mountain-mahogany wood burns slowly, it was the preferred charcoal wood used for smelting ores in the nineteenth century.
 It is also highly prized as a barbecue fuel.

-The Goshute Indians of Utah made bows from this wood.
+The Goshute Indians of Utah made bows from the wood of Cercocarpus ledifolius.

 ***Click on the “Quick Plant Facts” tab above for more information.